loft-demos/vcluster-platform-demo-app-template/vcluster-use-cases/crossplane/README.md

 3. `KargoGitHubWebhook` claims create GitHub webhooks that point at the Kargo cluster-level GitHub receiver URL published in `ClusterConfig` status

+When `continuousPromotion=true`, `flux=true`, and `crossplane=true` are all
+enabled, the repo now auto-applies the Kargo webhook claim through the continuous-promotion app-of-apps path.

 The internal pull request environment flow under [`vcluster-use-cases/argocd-vcluster-pull-request-environments/internal/`](../argocd-vcluster-pull-request-environments/internal/) depends on these Crossplane APIs.